Daniel Kressner: Education and career

 Problems") was supervised by Volker Mehrmann.
 He was appointed assistant professor in Applied Mathematics at ETH Zurich in 2007.
-In 2011 he was appointed tenure-track assistant professor in Mathematics at EPF Lausanne, where he became associate professor in 2012 and full professor in 2017.
+In 2011, he was appointed tenure-track assistant professor in Mathematics at EPF Lausanne, where he became associate professor in 2012 and full professor in 2017.
 Kressner held visiting positions as an Emmy Noether Fellow of the DFG at the University of Zagreb in 2005 and Umeå University in 2006.
-In 2018 he was the John von Neumann visiting professor at TU Munich.
+In 2018, he was the John von Neumann visiting professor at the Technical University of Munich.

 Kressner has been the Editor-in-Chief of ACM Transactions on Mathematical Software in 2017, and he is on the editorial boards of journals including the SIAM Journal on Matrix Analysis and its Applications, SIAM Journal on Numerical Analysis, and Linear Algebra and Its Applications.

 Research

 Kressner is best known for his work on numerical methods, in particular for linear eigenvalue problems, nonlinear eigenvalue problems, and low-rank approximation techniques for matrix problems.